-If you’re anything like most adults, the carefree days are over.
+For most adults, the carefree days are over.

 You can’t imagine a time without bills, responsibility, and worry.

-- Shake Up Your Routine
+- Ditch Routine

 - Think Big

-Adulting can be Fun
+Adulting can be Fun (Play)

 In the book Essentialism, Greg McKeown explains that adults should play more.
 Playing improves brain plasticity and when your brain becomes more plastic, you adapt to new situations and grow more quickly.